OttoSegersven/ottosegersven.github.io/_pages/projects.md

 ---

-## The Making and Maintenance of 'Finland-Swedes': A Computational Analysis of Swedish-speaking Newspapers in Finland 1910 - the present
+## <a id="Making-Finland-Swedes">The Making and Maintenance of 'Finland-Swedes': A Computational Analysis of Swedish-speaking Newspapers in Finland 1910 - the present